Living & Learning Communities

 What will happen to the remaining suitemates in the event that a vacancy occurs?

-If a resident of a gender inclusive apartment/suite cancels their housing or moves out of their room for any reason, the remaining roommate(s) must identify a new roommate(s) to fill the vacancy.
-Residential Life & Housing will assign the time allocated to find a new roommate.
-The timeframe may vary depending on time of year and the status of the housing waitlist.
-If a roommate(s) is not identified to fill the vacancy within the time period, Residential Life & Housing reserves the right to: (1) assign any student who indicates interest in living in Gender Inclusive Housing regardless of current residency status (2) relocate/consolidate the current resident(s) to a different space.
-Room types cannot be guaranteed if a student is moved.
-See Gender Inclusive Housing Agreement.
+If a resident of a gender inclusive room cancels their housing or moves out of the room for any reason, the remaining suitemates must identify a new suitemate to fill the vacancy.
+Residential Life & Housing will allow up to five (5) business days for the suite to find a new suitemate for the empty space.
+If a suitemate is not identified to fill the vacancy within the time period, Residential Life & Housing reserves the right to: (1) assign any student who indicates interest in living in gender inclusive housing regardless of current residency status to the empty space.
+(2) relocate/consolidate the current resident(s) to a different space.
+Room types cannot be guaranteed if the suite is moved.

 What if parents don’t want their student to live in a gender Inclusive environment?